 - Lip Scrub Ingredients: What to Look for

 Lip scrubs traditionally use a creamy or oily base.
 These bases include emollients, which, according to the National Institutes of Health, are substances that help soften, soothe, and moisturize the skin³.
 Common emollients include: shea butter, coconut oil, avocado oil, coconut butter, grapeseed oil, jojoba oil, cocoa butter, and pure vitamin E oil.
 Many lip scrubs also contain humectants, ingredients which promote moisture retention⁴ by attracting water to skin’s surface.
 Common humectants include aloe, glycerin, and honey.
 (Notably, raw honey has natural, properties.)
 Finally, exfoliants are the tiny solid fragments that actually buff away dead skin; these are mixed into the base ingredients.Gentle exfoliants include fine-granule white or brown cane sugar, coffee grounds, and coarse oats.

 While both natural and synthetic emollients, humectants, and exfoliants may be found in store-bought scrubs, creating your own homemade, natural lip scrub is simple.
 We scoured the internet for some ideas of popular combinations of easily accessible base ingredients and exfoliants in DIY lip scrub recipes.
 We haven’t tried them so give them a whirl and let us know how it works:

-• Petroleum jelly, like Vaseline® (find out more about petroleum jelly and what it’s used for), a few drops of olive, almond, or vitamin E oil, and any kind of finely ground sugar.
+• Petroleum jelly, like Vaseline®, a few drops of olive, almond, or vitamin E oil, and any kind of finely ground sugar.

 • Shea butter, honey, brown sugar, and ground coffee.